2024-01-08 05:00:00

 This probably explains why Norwegian women they do not declare a loss of happiness when they have children, as Norway has many family-friendly policies that make it possible for both parents raise your children and have a professional career.

 Although having children can be hard, that doesn’t mean that step can’t lead to happiness, joy, and a greater meaning of life.
 The experience of fatherhood and motherhood can even lead to a profound form of well-being called eudaimonic well-being.
-It is about the feeling of having lived a worthwhile life, which is different from short-term happiness.
+It is regarding the feeling of having lived a worthwhile life, which is different from short-term happiness.

 Both men and women can experience positive eudaimonic well-being when they become parents.
 But in the case of women, the increase in eudaimonic well-being What they experience also depends on how balanced the parenting tasks are with their partner.